 Since this is held days or weeks after the funeral, the body of the deceased won't be present.
 Instead, you are likely to see a framed photo or an urn that serves as the focal point of the ceremony.

-Most memorial services last about 20 to 30 minutes.
-If the person was well known, it may last longer.
+Most memorial services last about 20 to 30 minutes but may last longer if there are readings or speeches.
+Also, if the person was well known, it may last longer.

 Difference Between a Memorial Service and a Funeral

 While a memorial service is similar to a funeral, there are some marked differences.
 Most of the time, the body or ashes are present during the funeral but not at a memorial service.
 A funeral is typically held soon after the person’s death.
 A memorial service can be held many days or even weeks later.